emirror-de/lewp-rs/lewp/README.md

 If you have questions, want to contribute or have any other type of request, your invited to create an issue or visit the [openprobst.dev](https://openprobst.dev) discord server.

+**Warnings during compilation are intended!
+They are used as reminder for e.g. features that need to be implemented etc. They will be removed with 1.0.0**

 ## ❓What is lewp?

 Lewp is a collection of structs and traits that simplify modularized website creation and reusage of code without sacrificing the comfort of programming, speed and optimized serving of the resulting site.